|

 The administrator has disabled public write access.

-Re:Please Look Over My Itinerary and Give Feedback 13 Years, 2 Months ago Karma: 2
+Re:Please Look Over My Itinerary and Give Feedback 13 Years, 9 Months ago

 As a side note I wouldn't bother going to Yakushi-ji and Toshodai-ji; I found both were over-rated and rather uninspiring.
 The latter is also undergoing an extensive reconstruction project.
 Houryu-Ji is worth it for the fact it's the oldest wooden structure in Japan which is some achievement considering how many temples have burnt down several times throughout their long history.